 How much should I charge?

 This is one of the most frequently asked questions new VAs have.
-The typical hourly rate is £25-35 per hour for VAs who are undergoing the VA Mastery Course, however most VAs will have a sliding scale of charges depending on the way in which they sell their services; i.e. packages, retainers, prepay and/or charging hourly.
+The typical hourly rate is £25-£40 per hour for VAs who are undergoing the VA Mastery Course, however most VAs will have a sliding scale of charges depending on the way in which they sell their services; i.e. packages, retainers, prepay and/or charging hourly.
 We cannot tell you what to charge, all I can share is the rates others within the VACT communities are charging.
 You could check out the annual survey from the Society of Virtual Assistants to get a better understanding of the rates other VAs charge in your geographic area.
+But there is no right or wrong answer here – it’s charge your worth.

 How do I find clients?

 Clients are the lifeblood of any business, so it’s understandable that most new VAs want to know how to get more of them!
 Getting new clients in is all about building relationships.
 People only work with those they know, like and trust, so you need to focus on building on this, and that takes time.
-Probably the number one question I got asked in 2020 and the start of 2021 – how do I find clients?
+Probably the number one question I get asked every day – how do I find clients?
 We have 100’s of blogs on this subject but I would start with this one: How to get your first client as a Virtual Assistant.

 There are different ways you can build relationships, however the most important thing to remember is don’t focus on selling and pushing!